microsoft/Requirements/README.md

 ### Generically define Requirements
 If you only manage cloud resources, then try to use Terraform, ARM, or CloudFormation.
 If you only manage kubernetes resources, then try and use Helm.
 These are domain-specific frameworks for managing the desired state of resources and are best suited for their task.

 However, you will often find you have complex configurations, such as configurations that can only be described in PowerShell.
-You may even macroconfigurations that consist of one or more Terraform templates.
+You may even have macroconfigurations that consist of one or more Terraform templates.
 In this case you will probably want something more generic to glue your configurations together without sacrificing the declarative desired state paradigm.
 This is where Requirements comes in.

 ## Comparison to DSC
-Desired State Configurations allow you to declaratively describe a configuration then let the configuration manager handle with setting the configuration to its desired state.
+Desired State Configurations allow you to declaratively describe a configuration, then let the local configuration manager handle with setting the configuration to its desired state.
 This pattern from the outside may seem similar to Requirements, but there are crucial differences.

 DSC is optimized for handling *many* configurations *asynchronously*.
 For example, applying a configuration in parallel to multiple nodes.
 In contrast, Requirements applies a *single* configuration *synchronously*.
 This enables usage in different scenarios, including:
 * CI/CD scripts